 Yale et al. found that in their cohort of patients with CKD stage 3, overall AE rates were similar for canagliflozin 100 and 300 mg and placebo (78.9, 74.2 and 74.4%).
 The overall incidence serious AEs and study discontinuations due to AEs was similar for canagliflozin 100 and 300 mg and placebo.

-Canagliflozin was associated with slightly higher rates of genital mycotic infections in males and females compared with placebo, but incidences were low across groups and none led to study discontinuation.
+Canagliflozin was associated with higher rates of genital mycotic infections in males and females compared with placebo, but incidences were low across groups and none led to study discontinuation.
 The incidence of UTIs was higher with canagliflozin 300 mg compared with canagliflozin 100 mg and placebo, with no upper UTI AEs reported.
 All UTIs were considered mild or moderate in severity, with none leading to study discontinuation.
 Incidences of pollakiuria and AEs related to reduced intravascular volume (i.e. postural dizziness and orthostatic hypotension) were increased with canagliflozin 300mg relative to canagliflozin 100mg and placebo; these were low across groups, generally mild or moderate in intensity and infrequently led to discontinuation.
 There was no report of polyuria (increased urine volume) in any group.

 Most subjects (96.3%) were on background therapy associated with an increased risk of hypoglycaemia (i.e. insulin or sulphonylurea agents).
 Among these subjects, the proportion with documented hypoglycaemia episodes was higher with canagliflozin 100 and 300 mg (52.9 and 51.2%, respectively) compared with placebo (36.4%).
 Six subjects experienced severe hypoglycaemia episodes [4 (4.7%), 1 (1.2%) and 1 (1.1%) with canagliflozin 100 and 300 mg and placebo, respectively].
 There were no documented hypoglycaemia episodes reported among subjects who were not on insulin or a sulphonylurea agent.